Foreign exchange regime

-An offeror which achieves the takeover threshold or an additional takeover threshold and has not made a takeover bid in accordance with the law may not exercise the voting rights arising from the shares in its possession until it has:
+An offeror which achieves the takeover threshold or an additional takeover threshold and has not made a takeover bid according to the law may not exercise the voting rights arising from the shares they hold until they have:

 - made a takeover bid pursuant to the provisions of the Takeovers Act;

-- disposed of securities and call options for shares or forward contracts that are not included in securities so that it no longer achieves the takeover threshold or the additional takeover threshold; or
+- disposed of securities and call options for shares or forward contracts that are not included in securities so that they no longer achieve the takeover threshold or the additional takeover threshold; or

 - disposed of securities and share call options or futures contracts which are not included in securities, at least in the proportion of voting rights which resulted in the obligation to submit a takeover bid.